Oldcastle, County Meath: Oldcastle Detention camp (1916–1918)

 Apart from the boredom one of the other issues for the inmates was the relationships with their families.
 This led to many divorces and estrangement from their children.
 There were numerous escape attempts reported in newspapers.
-One of the most notorious attempts was by Carl Morlang and Aphonsus Grein who managed to escape for a few days.
+One of the most notorious attempts was by Carl Morlang and Aphonsus Grein, who managed to escape for a few days.
 On the night of 14 August at 9.30 pm the prisoners were noticed missing at roll-call.
-Morlang and Grein left the prison and made their way northwards to Ballyjamesduff, Co Cavan disguised as two clergymen.
+Morlang and Grein left the prison and made their way northwards to Ballyjamesduff, County Cavan, disguised as two clergymen.
 ‘At the village of Denn a few miles from Cavan, Grein entered the public house and treated all hands in lavish style.’
 An account taken from The Anglo Celt.
-They were captured the following day by the local constabulary and returned to camp.
-When they were searched they were found to be carrying maps, supplies and money which they should not have been able to obtain.
+They were captured the following day by the local constabulary and returned to the camp.
+When they were searched, they were found to be carrying maps, supplies and money, which they should not have been able to obtain.
 Also among their belongings it was said there was a letter addressed to Charles Fox thanking him for helping them escape.
 He was a decorated ex-officer in the British Army and a successful businessman.
-He was very republican in his views so he was arrested and tried for treason, which was a hanging offence.
+He was very republican in his views, so he was arrested and tried for treason, which was a hanging offence.
 However, the charges were dropped.
-He returned to Oldcastle and treated like a hero by the locals.
+He returned to Oldcastle and was treated like a hero by the locals.

 Two inmates were killed at Oldcastle during the years 1914–1918.
 One on 17 September 1917 during an escape with another inmate.
 August Bockmeyer was shot when he refused to stop.
-Although he survived the shooting he later succumbed to his injuries.
+Although he survived the shooting, he later succumbed to his injuries.
 There was an enquiry and it was declared that ‘Private Tiernan’s actions to be “quite justified” in the “discharge” of his duty.’
 As stated by the article by John Smith.
 The second, Franz Xaver Seemeier, died in January 1917.
 According to the information given to the press by the camp authorities, the detainee was playing football when he collided with another player and was taken to the infirmary; the following day he died from serious internal injuries.
 According to an account written by an internee, Seemeier was bayoneted by a guard after he had been seen approaching the barbed wire fence.